eramdam/firefox-vertical-tabs-on-demand/README.md

 2. Save your changes, and open the Bookmarks manager (`Bookmarks -> Manage bookmarks`)
 3. Go to the Bookmarks Toolbar section and move **all** your bookmarks into a single folder called `★`
 4. You're done!
 The custom CSS will visually replace that folder by Firefox's bookmark icon

+## Post-install

+From there on, every time you activate Sidebery, you will get a "native-like" vertical tabs experience.
+If, like me, you don't want to move your mouse to activate Sidebery, I recommend changing its default keyboard shortcut by going to `about:addons`, clicking the ⚙️ icon, and selecting "Manage Extensions Shortcuts," scrolling to Sidebery and choosing a shortcut for "Open/Close sidebar panel".